kbm2108/Bash-Scripts/README.md

-# This file contains all the shell scripts I have used till now
+# This repo contains all Linux related documentation/scripts